ericjbasti/SlideStrips/README.md

 Lazy Loading:

-If your images include a ref property, the slideStrip will compare that to the current image src and load a new image if it needs to. the src and ref images should be of the same aspect ratio.
+If your images include a ref property, the slideStrip will compare that to the current image src and load a new image if it needs to.
+The src and ref image files should be of the same aspect ratio.

 ```html
  <ul class="slide-strip">